Southwest Chief: 2020s

 In February 2020, USDOT granted $225,000 toward studying a Southwest Chief spur train service that would run to Colorado Springs, Colorado, via Pueblo.
-This follows prior plans to add service to Pueblo and connect with the proposed Front Range Passenger Rail service between Denver and Pueblo.
-It would have also run along former Colorado & Southern tracks through Walsenburg, reconnecting with its current alignment at Trinidad.

 In May 2022, the Missouri General Assembly approved $1 million of state funds to establish a Southwest Chief infill station in Carrollton, between the Kansas City and La Plata stations.
 If approved by the governor, the state funds would have to be matched by local agencies.

 Incidents

 On October 2, 1979, the Southwest Limited derailed at Lawrence, Kansas.
-Of the 30 crew and 147 passengers on board, two were killed and 69 were injured.
+Of the 30 crew and 147 passengers on board, 2 were killed and 69 were injured.
 The cause was excessive speed on a curve.
 Underlying causes included the engineer's unfamiliarity with the route and speed restriction signage having been removed during track repairs.

 On August 9, 1997, the eastbound Southwest Chief derailed about 5 miles northeast of Kingman, Arizona, when a bridge whose undergirding had been washed out by a flash flood and severe rains, collapsed under the weight of the train, which was traveling close to 90 mph.
 While the lead locomotive stayed on the track, the three locomotives, nine passenger cars, and seven baggage and mail cars derailed.
 All stayed upright.
 One car straddled the gap of the washed out portion of the bridge.
 No one was killed out of the 325 passengers and crew aboard the train, though 154 were injured.

 On October 16, 1999, the westbound Southwest Chief suffered a minor derailment near Ludlow, California, following the Hector Mine earthquake.
 All the cars stayed upright and four passengers were injured.

-On March 15, 2000, at 2 in the morning, the Southwest Chief was rounding a curve outside of Chicago and left the tracks.
-Again, like 1997 and 1999 incidents, there were zero fatalities.
+On March 15, 2000, at 2:00 AM, the Southwest Chief westbound derailed on a curve outside Carbondale, Kansas, 15 miles south of Topeka.
+As in the incidents of 1997 and 1999, fortunately there were no fatalities and only 31 people were injured.
+Both the NSTB and the experts sent to the scene by Amtrak and BNSF agreed that the derailment was caused by a defective rail, which had not been properly detected by BNSF's daily inspections and ended up breaking as the train passed over it.

 On March 14, 2016, the Southwest Chief derailed 3 mi from Cimarron, Kansas.
 Of 14 crew and 128 passengers, 20 were injured.
 Investigators determined the train derailed after the tracks were knocked out of alignment by a runaway truck from a nearby farm operation that had rolled down a hill and struck the tracks after its owners failed to secure the parking brake.

 On June 27, 2022, the eastbound Southwest Chief derailed after striking a dump truck at a level crossing near Mendon, Missouri.
 Of 12 crew and 275 passengers, 3 deaths and 150 injuries have been reported; the driver of the truck also died.